JamilOmar/services-bus-test/README.md

 # Services-Bus-test
 This is a complete test project for Service-Bus.

-You can see at the code and learn the different usa and its components.
+You can see the code and learn the different uses and its components.

 ## Test options
-For set the TEST's environment variable with the following options:
+For setting the TEST's environment variable with the following options:

  ### TEST=CQRS
- Is the default test, It will test the entire CQRS Simulation with aggregates, events and Bus.
+ Is the default test, It will test the entire CQRS Simulation with aggregates, events, and Bus.
 ### TEST=NOCQRS
  It will test the  CQRS Simulation with events and Bus only.
 ### TEST=BUS